fwhat/password/doc/PasswordCommand.md

   -g, --generate           Generate a random string for new password(level 3 length 12) -l, --length[=LENGTH]    How length random string you want generate.(max 100) [default: 12] -L, --level[=LEVEL]      Which random string level to generate [default: 3]
+      --all                Delete all passwords when user --exec=delete command
 ```
 #### Params info